 It goes without saying that I love a good rummage in the charity and vintage shops.
 Some of my favourite homeware pieces are things I’ve found on dusty shelves, unloved and just waiting for me to take home!
 When thrift shopping like so, you’ve got to be open minded and look past small details that might actually be easily updated, making something most people might dismiss a piece of potential treasure for you.
 Something I always keep an eye out for when thrift shopping is prints and frames.
 There’s always room for some more in our house and having a really varied selection is what makes a gallery wall look so eclectic and wonderful!
 Recently I stumbled upon this pair of gorgeous framed botanical prints in a charity shop that were shoved in a box and labeled a mere £3 each, score!
 All they needed was a new mount and a little TLC to be perfect for a corner of the living room that I’d been looking to complete.
-Here I’ve shared how easy it is to make a simple mount and update an old picture to suit your style!
+Updating vintage prints is a great DIY hack and here I’ve shared how easy it is to make a simple mount and update an old picture to suit your style!

 Step 1.
 Firstly flip the pictures over to take the backs off.
 All will be different, but as these ones were pretty old the backings were stapled into place which can easily be removed with a thin screwdriver and some pliers.
 When I lifted the first back off it revealed a lovely little piece of information about the prints and where they came from which was an added bonus!